 Do I have to teach the units in a particular order?

-No. HealthSmart allows school districts and/or teachers to determine the order in which units will be taught.
-However, the Grade K through 5 Teacher Guides are designed to start with Emotional & Mental Health followed by Personal Health & Wellness, and we recommend starting with the Emotional & Mental Health unit in Middle and High School, because these lessons provide an opportunity to establish a supportive classroom atmosphere and help students become comfortable with the teacher and their classmates before moving into other health content areas.
+No. The program is designed to be flexible.
+HealthSmart allows school districts and/or teachers to determine the order in which units will be taught.
+However, the Grade K through 5 Teacher Guides are designed to start with Emotional & Mental Health followed by Personal Health & Wellness.
+In an ideal situation, in which all of the middle or high school modules could be taught as a comprehensive health education program, ETR recommends starting with the Emotional & Mental Health unit, because these lessons provide an opportunity to establish a supportive classroom atmosphere and help students become comfortable with the teacher and their classmates before moving into other health content areas.

 How many lessons are there?